FDA cleared to treat sleep apnea and snoring.

 To treating Sleep Apnea and replacing your CPAP

-ASD finds you a credentialed dentist in your area.
+ASD finds you a credentialed dentist.

 ASD verifies if you have any out of pocket expenses.

-Local dentist fits you with an FDA cleared appliance for sleep apnea.
+Dentist fits you with an FDA cleared appliance for sleep apnea.

-ASD credentialed dentists in your area will fit you with a custom oral appliance for treating sleep apnea replacing your CPAP and will continue to monitor your progress in the future.
+ASD credentialed dentists will fit you with a custom oral appliance for treating sleep apnea replacing your CPAP and will continue to monitor your progress in the future.
 ASD credentialed dentists are able to bill Medicare and Medical Insurance saving your thousands of dollars.
 All you pay is your deductible and copay – if any.

 Want to Replace your CPAP?